UrosOgrizovic/SimpleGoogleQuickdraw/README.md

 - [ModelCheckpoint](https://github.com/keras-team/keras/blob/master/keras/callbacks/callbacks.py#L633) was used with the `save_best_only` flag set to `True`, so as to only save the latest best model (i.e. the best model out of all the epochs) according to the validation loss.

-- [ReduceLROnPlateau](https://github.com/keras-team/keras/blob/master/keras/callbacks/callbacks.py#L946) was used because models often benefit from reducing the learning rate by a factor of 2-10 once learning stagnates.
+- [ReduceLROnPlateau](https://github.com/keras-team/keras/blob/master/keras/callbacks/callbacks.py#L946) was used because models often benefit from reducing the learning rate by a factor of 2-10 once learning stagnates [2].
 Yet again, the monitored value was the validation loss.

 [Constraints](https://keras.io/constraints/) used: